Wireless Equipment & Instruments Trading License in Dubai

 Select a facility: Choose from flexi-desk, serviced office, or warehouse options within Dubai South.

-Receive your licence: Upon approval, your trading licence is issued, typically within 3 to 7 working days.
+Receive your license: Upon approval, your trading license is issued, typically within 3 to 7 working days.

 Costs to Anticipate